Frequently Asked Questions

 Protected Services and Special Cases

 Certain number ranges are reserved for specific services and require special handling.
-You should be aware of these restrictions to avoid conflicts and ensure proper routing.
+Know these restrictions to avoid conflicts and ensure proper routing.

 Regulatory Compliance